-In Europe it is generally accepted that an outdoor rated cable should only be routed 2 meters (6 feet) into a building.
-However the USA is more lenient, permitting up to 50 feet (14 meters) indoors according to the FOA.
+In Europe, it's generally accepted that an outdoor rated cable should only be routed 2 meters (6 feet) into a building.
+However the U.S. is more lenient, permitting up to 50 feet (14 meters) indoors according to the Fiber Optic Association (FOA).
 If the network terminal is further away than this, a suitable cable will be required.
-Failure to correctly label the fire rating on the cable jacket will result in a failed building inspection so it’s crucial to make sure the correct regional standard is clearly stated on the product.
+Failure to correctly label the fire rating on the cable jacket will result in a failed building inspection so it’s crucial to ensure the correct regional standard is clearly stated on the product.

-The National Electrical Code (NEC) requires that cables are listed for their application, in accordance with the relevant ANSI, UL or CSA test whilst Europe generally abides by the rulings and guidelines of the International Electrotechnical Commission (IEC).
+The National Electrical Code (NEC) requires cables are listed for their application, in accordance with the relevant ANSI, UL or CSA test while Europe generally abides by the rulings and guidelines of the International Electrotechnical Commission (IEC).

-2. Low Smoke Zero Halogen (LSZH) – the transatlantic differences
+Low Smoke Zero Halogen (LSZH) – Transatlantic Differences

-The US approach is based on the idea that it is better to control the release of heat since this causes fire to spread.
-Therefore the primary requirement for fiber cables is that they shouldn’t propagate fire and can self-extinguish.
+The U.S. approach is based on the idea that it's better to control the release of heat since this causes fire to spread.
+Therefore the primary requirement for fiber cables is they shouldn’t propagate fire and can self-extinguish.
 Article 770 of the National Electrical Code distinctly recognizes that General Purpose, Riser and Plenum spaces must have suitably fire rated cables, and regulates the industry with UL test specifications.

 Traditionally Plenum rated cables are made using halogenated polymers because they tend to have excellent flame resistance.
-However it is now widely recognized that halogenated polymers represent a significant safety risk when alight because of their toxicity.
+However, it's now widely recognized that halogenated polymers represent a significant safety risk when alight because of their toxicity.
 They can also cause damage to sensitive electrical equipment by virtue of their corrosiveness.

-In Europe this is the primary focus behind regulation.
+In Europe, this is the primary focus behind regulation.
 Essentially controlling smoke density and toxicity is believed to be more important than flame propagation.
-Consequently it goes without saying that the UL test programs outlines above cannot safely be applied to cables installed in Europe.
-Instead the IEC (CENELEC) is responsible for publishing the fire test specification and procedures, however each represented country may have their own regulations, such as the BSI in the UK.
+Consequently, the UL test programs outlined above cannot safely be applied to cables installed in Europe.
+Instead, the IEC (CENELEC) is responsible for publishing the fire test specification and procedures, however, each represented country may have its own regulations, such as the BSI in the UK.
 Often the independent regulators will simply copy the IEC/CEI standards but it may be necessary to check first.

 So the options for an installer looking to transition cable into a building aren’t numerous, but the cost variance might be:

-- The most straightforward option is to locate the demarcation point within the allowable distance from the transition point (bearing in mind this varies between the US and Europe), then simply splice the outdoor cable to the indoor cables/s.
+Most straightforward option - Locate the demarcation point within the allowable distance from the transition point (this varies between the U.S. and Europe), then simply splice the outdoor cable to the indoor cable.
 However this does increase the attenuation of fibers.

-- The second option is to use a dual layered cable, constructed of a LSZH inner jacket surrounded by a UV stable outdoor sheath, and strip the outer layer once it’s indoors.
+- Second option - Use a dual layered cable, constructed of a LSZH inner jacket surrounded by a UV stable outdoor sheath, and strip the outer layer once it’s indoors.
 This works if all the fibers are required for termination in one place, however for a typical FTTx installation where fibers are required on different floors and parts of the building, a double jacketed cable further complicates the splicing.
 Essentially it would be more cost effective to splice drop cables straight onto the incoming (outdoor) cable.

-- A third, related approach is to have an indoor rated cable installed within an outdoor rated duct, either pre-installed or using blown and pushable fiber techniques.
+- Third, related approach - Have an indoor-rated cable installed within an outdoor rated duct, either pre-installed or using blown and pushable fiber techniques.
 This approach would only benefit the installation if all fibers were being directed to the same termination point.
 However this does represent a cost saving verses the dual layered cable because the installer will not be stripping and removing sheath.
 Instead they can use the correct lengths of outdoor duct and indoor cable respectively.